 What is more important: Compliance or Sustainability?

 Overall, compliance and sustainability seem to be very important for companies worldwide.
 Only for very few participants sustainability and compliance are of minor importance.
-But compliance is considered more important than sustainability: almost 70% of all participants gave compliance the highest possible rating – in terms of sustainability this only only applies to 55%.
+But compliance is considered more important than sustainability: almost 70% of all participants gave compliance the highest possible rating – in terms of sustainability this only applies to 55%.

 These results appear to correspond to the Global CEO Survey of PwC.
 The survey of 1581 top managers revealed that over-regulation and climate change are among the possible threats that managers fear most.
 However, over-regulation concerns them more than environmental damage and climate change.